-Surds are numbers left as square roots.
-They are used to give exact values for answers which are square roots of non square numbers.
-Surds are irrational numbers which means that, when written as decimals, they go on forever without any pattern.
+Surds are numbers left in square root form.
+Surds are used when detailed accuracy is required for a calculation.
+Surds are irrational numbers, meaning, when written as decimals, they go on forever without any pattern.
 Rational numbers can be written as fractions with integer numerators and denominators whereas irrational numbers cannot.

 We can multiply and divide surds.
 When multiplying surds, we use the rule “root a multiplied by root b = the root of a multiplied by b”.
 Similarly, when dividing surds we use the rule “root a divided by root b = the root of a divided by b”.

 We can also expand single brackets or double brackets that involve surds.
 This is done by multiplying every term outside of the brackets by every term inside of the brackets and then simplifying the answer by collecting like terms.
 We can sometimes simplify surds by taking out factors which are square numbers.
 A surd is in its simplest form when the number under the root sign has no factors which are square numbers.

 There will be students in your class who require individual attention to help them succeed in their maths GCSEs.
 In a class of 30, it’s not always easy to provide.

 Help your students feel confident with exam-style questions and the strategies they’ll need to answer them correctly with our dedicated GCSE maths revision programme.

 Lessons are selected to provide support where each student needs it most, and specially-trained GCSE maths tutors adapt the pitch and pace of each lesson.
 This ensures a personalised revision programme that raises grades and boosts confidence.